Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "icon": a string specifying the icon to draw the shape as.
 - @c "pen": the pen to draw with, which includes [pen](#pen-properties) properties.
 - @c "brush": the pen to brush with, which includes [brush](#brush-properties) properties.
+- @c "size": the size of the shape, which contains the following properties:
+  - @c "width": the width.
+  - @c "height": the height.

 ## Table {#table-properties}
 Properties for @c "table" nodes: